seanyoungberg/ps-aws-lab-cnf-eks/README.md

 terraform plan --var-file=../eks.tfvars
 terraform apply
 ```
-Note that the kubeconfig file above is not the default, make sure that from now on that's the cluster you will use.
+\!
+NOTE: the kubeconfig file above is not the default, make sure that from now on that's the cluster you will use.
 For example export KUBECONFIG variable

 # jump host preparation
 copy the the kernel module binaries to jump host, replace the name accordingly